vitptosek/AlzaCaseStudy/readme.md

 - This is to demonstrate a chosen multi-layer approach to a backend development of some trivial Eshop providing basic functionality upon products such as:
   - Queries
     - Get product detail (based on filter)
-    - Get list of products (based on filter, availability) and its pagination in higher version
+    - Get list of products (based on filter, availability)
+      - List is paginated in higher version (based on ordering by identifier - criterion can be changed)
   - Commands
     - Partial update of a product (based on filter and entity state)